 Talk about mountains in Africa and I can almost guarantee that the first mountain that will come to mind is Mount Kilimanjaro.
-Whilst this is the largest mountain in Africa, it certainly isn’t the only mountain worth knowing.
+Whilst this is the highest mountain in Africa, it certainly isn’t the only mountain worth knowing.
 With the jagged peaks in the Ruwenzori range that rise up to form the Congo/Uganda border, to dormant volcanoes that carry the scars of an explosive history; read on to discover Africa’s top 10 highest mountains.
 School’s in session.

 1) Mount Kilimanjaro

 Mount Kilimanjaro stands at a height of 5,895m whilst watching over the Kilimanjaro National Park, with no other satellite summits surrounding it.
 Kilimanjaro is easily (699m to be exact) the highest mountain in Africa and also takes the prize as the world’s largest free-standing mountain with its three dome-like summits named ‘Kibo’, ‘Mawenzi’ and ‘Shira’ all of which have been created from the volcanic activity on this mountain thousands of years ago.

 It’s a sleeping giant, with lava activity bubbling away just 400m beneath the characteristic black rock that has been spat out from the volcano as molten hot lava, before solidifying to only add to this mountain’s enormous scale.
 Considered a dormant volcano as the last volcanic activity on this mountain was over 200 years ago when lava poured out of the highest summit, Kibo.

 “The fastest recorded ascent up Kilimanjaro… an amazing 6 hours 42 minutes and 24 seconds”